Louisiana Hurricane Ike (DR-1792)

 NEW ORLEANS, La. -- There is still time to register for the Federal Emergency Management Agency's (FEMA) Individuals and Households Program.
 At the request of the state, the deadlines to register for assistance were extended to Dec.
 3, 2008 for Hurricane Gustav and Dec.
 11, 2008 for Hurricane Ike.
 Aid for eligible applicants may come in the form of temporary rental assistance or hotel stays and grants or loans to repair or replace damaged property and belongings.
 The Federal assistance program will not cover all losses, but is designed to help people return to livable housing.

 November 3, 2008

 BATON ROUGE, La. -- The Disaster Recovery Center (DRC) in New Iberia will close on Election Day, Tuesday, Nov.
 4, 2008.
 The DRC will reopen on Wednesday, Nov.
 5, 2008 with regular hours of operation of 9 a.m. - 6 p.m.
 Monday -Saturday.?
 Iberia Parish Iberia Parish Fire Protection District #1 2309 Avery Island Rd.
 New Iberia, LA 70560

 October 31, 2008

-BATON ROUGE, La. -- A Disaster Recovery Center (DRC) will open Monday, Nov.
-3 in New Iberia and remain open through Friday, Nov.
-15 to assist residents who had damage or losses from hurricanes Gustav and Ike, according to Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP) and Federal Emergency Management Agency (FEMA) officials.
+BATON ROUGE, La. -- Disaster Recovery Centers (DRC) will be open Monday, Nov.
+3- Friday, Nov.
+7 in Opelousas and Chauvin to assist residents who had damage or losses from hurricanes Gustav and Ike, according to Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP) and Federal Emergency Management Agency (FEMA) officials.
 Disaster Recovery Center location and hours of operation: